The Scouting America advancement program is subtle.

 |

-The Eagle Palm symbolizes that an Eagle Scout has continued to be active within the Troop for three months after he qualified for the Eagle Scout Award.
+Eagle Palms recognize that an Eagle Scout has remained active in the troop for three months after earning the Eagle Scout Award.

-In order to earn these palms, the Eagle Scout must be under the age of 18 and earn an additional five merit badges every three months.
+To earn Palms, the Scout must be under 18 and earn five additional merit badges for each Palm.

-There are three types of Eagle Palms: the Bronze Palm (5 merit badges), the Gold Palm (10 merit badges), and the Silver Palm (15 merit badges).
+There are three levels: Bronze (5 merit badges), Gold (10 merit badges), and Silver (15 merit badges).

 |